Significant-Gravitas/AutoGPT/README.md

   -h, --help               show this help message and exit --file FILE              The file to ingest.
   --dir DIR                The directory containing the files to ingest.
-  --init                   Init the memory and wipe its content (default: False) --overlap OVERLAP        The overlap size between chunks when ingesting files (default: 200) --max_length MAX_LENGTH  The max_length of each chunk when ingesting files (default: 4000)
+  --ignore                 For use in combination with --dir, a list of directories to ignore --init                   Init the memory and wipe its content (default: False) --overlap OVERLAP        The overlap size between chunks when ingesting files (default: 200) --max_length MAX_LENGTH  The max_length of each chunk when ingesting files (default: 4000)